Hprairie/einfunc/README.md

 ## Planned Work <a name="planned-work"></a>

-Currently einfunc does support parenthesis and ellipses.
+Currently, einfunc does support parenthesis and ellipses.
 I will be working on implementing this as soon as I can.

+Also, I have only tested einfunc on python >= 3.11 and I need to work on implementation to previous version of python.

 ## Acknowledgements